 Located in the more industrial section of East Williamsburg, this large venue hosts big dance parties that often feature theatrical and acrobatic elements on its main stage.
 You’ll find a more artsy queer aesthetic here—the crowd and their outfits can be outré, but with a welcoming anything-goes vibe.

 Things are always hopping at this popular gay bar located near the nexus of the L and G trains in Williamsburg.
 On weekends, the bar is wall-to-wall with boys ready to dance and cruise all night long (or at least till 4am closing).
 On Sundays from Memorial Day through Labor Day, the spacious back garden hosts a free afternoon barbecue with cheap pitchers of beer.

 The sister bar of nearby mothership Metropolitan, Macri Park is a smaller, cozier space.
 It’s got red velvety wallpaper, low lighting and some out-there drag shows starring local talents like Misty Meaner, Ruby Roo and Sassy Frass.
 Out back, there’s a lively patio with picnic tables framed by a semi-ironic white picket fence.

 With inventive astrological-themed cocktails and decor by local artists, Mood Ring reflects the artistic creativity and gender fluidity of the Bushwick scene.
 The crowd at this colorful space tends to be a sampling of artists and students who identify across the gender spectrum, with some serious dancing in the back room going down on weekend nights.

 One of the newer bars in Bushwick, the Vault is an intimate two-level space with a larger basement for dancing and carousing.
-They host an eclectic mix of events, with everything from comedy showcases to 90s dance nights to underwear parties.
+It hosts an eclectic mix of events—comedy showcases, ’90s dance nights, underwear parties and so on.

 Xstasy Bar & Lounge